 2. Qualitative changes

-support received fewer questions like “what does this site even do?” and “where is the map / my city?”;
+support saw fewer "what does this site even do?" and "where is the map?" questions;

-new users more often reached specific listings via the “Interesting in…” blocks rather than only through search.
+new users more often discovered listings through curated blocks rather than only through direct search.

-In the next iterations, I’d like to run a proper A/B experiment on different variants of the first screen (different emphasis between search, map and curated lists) and compare them not only by clicks, but by conversion into bookings and the quality of traffic for rental partners.
+In future iterations, I'd like to run a proper A/B experiment on different variants of the first screen — varying the balance between search, map and curated lists — and compare them not only by engagement, but by conversion into bookings and traffic quality for rental partners.